opendp/opendp/docs/source/user/transformations.rst

 The following transformations are used to relate dataset metrics that are not sensitive to ordering (``SymmetricDistance`` and ``ChangeOneDistance``) to metrics that are sensitive to ordering (``InsertDeleteDistance`` and ``HammingDistance`` respectively).

-Take note that there are separate constructors for metric casts on sized vs unsized datasets.

 .. list-table::
    :header-rows: 1